trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 ![Training Process](https://raw.githubusercontent.com/trekhleb/links-detector/master/articles/printed_links_detection/assets/26-tensorboard-training.jpg)

-Also during the training, the new model checkpoints (parameters that the model has learned during the training) will be saved to the `logs` folder:
+Also during the training, the new model checkpoints (parameters that the model has learned during the training) will be saved to the `logs` folder.

 The `logs` folder structure now looks like this: